-The superstition – Villagers residing in Ladakh believe that there once existed a road that led people to heaven.
+Villagers residing in the magnetic hill of Ladakh believe that there once existed a road that led people to heaven.
 Those who rightly deserved were pulled to the path directly while those who didn’t deserve could never make it there.

-The optical illusion theory – Another widely accepted theory says that the hill is no source of magnetic force, rather it’s just an optical illusion that makes the downslope of the road leading to the Magnetic Hill in Ladakh, India look like an upslope.
+Another widely accepted theory says that the hill is no source of magnetic force, rather it’s just an optical illusion that makes the downslope of the road leading to the Magnetic Hill Ladakh, India look like an upslope.
 So, when you see the vehicle going uphill, it is actually going downhill.

 Blessed with amazing natural beauty and mysterious magnetic abilities, the magnetic road in Ladakh is where travelers stop by to experience the strange, gravity-defying phenomenon.
 A yellow box marked on the magnetic road, few meters away from the Magnetic Hill road, Ladakh indicates that the vehicle must be parked in neutral gear.

 It is from here that the vehicle starts to move at a speed close to 20 kmph.
 By now, several curious travellers have recorded and uploaded magnetic hill road, Ladakh online for everyone to see!
 So, is the magnetism really this strong at Magnetic Hill in Ladakh?
 Or it is just a mind-blowing illusion?
 Let’s look at both possibilities!

 Suggested Read: 7 Secrets Of Ladakh That Only The Hills Whisper